Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Big Zip.md

 ### The overwhelming number of directories and files
 ![[PicoCTF big zip 2.png]]
 I ran `tree -f big-zip-files` to check the number of files and directories that were present in this folder.
 As observed. there were 358 directories and 8732 files.
 I tried to use  pipe ("`|`") to grep "flag" or "pico" from the contents of the output of the `tree` command.
-However, the `.txt` files were randomly named for this challenge.
-An example is `ireiagcarkzcmosqzqlvrh.txt`.
+However, since the `.txt` files were randomly named for this challenge, this approach was ineffective.
+An example file name is `ireiagcarkzcmosqzqlvrh.txt`.

 >[!faq] PicoCTF Hint: Can grep be instructed to look at every file in a directory and its subdirectories?
 >
 >After checking various online sources, I came across this post on StackOverflow:
 >[How to perform grep operation on all files in a directory?](https://stackoverflow.com/questions/15286947/how-to-perform-grep-operation-on-all-files-in-a-directory)

-With the help of that post, I realised that the following command can be used.
+With the help of this page, I realised the following command can be used.

 ```bash
 grep -r "search-term" *
 ```